thoth-tech/SplashkitOnline/Documentation/overview.md

 - Clears events when instructed via `clearEvents` message.

 ### AppStorage.js
+- When using the filesystem make sure to use `unifiedfs.js` instead of `AppStorage` to ensure transient and persistent filesystems stay in sync
 - Handles saving and loading app-level data using IndexedDB.
 This includes things like project names and which project was last opened.
 - The `AppStorage` class manages attach/detach events and gives other modules access to the storage through its `access()` method.
 - Uses a helper class (`__AppStorageRW`) to do all the actual reads/writes with IndexedDB.